 We’ve found that organizational culture is one of the most important dimensions of business performance, especially in the realm of safety.
-But “culture” is often taken for granted because the concept seems so obvious and so powerful and few people realize the context in which organizational culture exists.
+But “safety culture” is often taken for granted because the concept seems so obvious and so powerful and few people realize the context in which organizational culture exists.
 Indeed, it didn’t emerge as a subject of inquiry until 1960, and it didn’t become prominent until after 1985.
 Organizational culture as we understand it started with Edgar Schein’s observations in the late 1950s.

 Schein was working for National Training Labs in Boston, doing leaderless training groups, also called ‘T’ groups.
 Schein and his colleagues were interested in how business leaders acted in groups.
 Specifically, they wanted to know how authority was related to leadership, how employees decided to follow (or not), and what leaders did to gain informal authority.